thephez/docs-core/docs/resources/glossary.md

 ## Miner fee

-The amount remaining when the value of all outputs in a transaction are subtracted from all inputs in a transaction; the fee is paid to the miner who includes that transaction in a block.
+The amount paid to the miner who includes a transaction in a block.
+This equals 25% of the amount remaining when the value of all outputs in a transaction are subtracted from all inputs in a transaction.
+The remaining 75% is paid to the masternode eligible for payment at the block height where the transaction is mined.
+Related to [transaction fee](#transaction-fee).

 ## Miners